-In general, the AutoFit Row Height and the AutoFit Column Width command automatically fit all the cell contents in an Excel worksheet.
+In general, the AutoFit Row Height and the AutoFit Column Width commands automatically fit all the cell contents in an Excel worksheet.
 But if your Excel worksheet contains any merged cell, then the AutoFit Row Height and the AutoFit Column Width will not work there.
 You have to manually fit the cell contents in that case.
 If you have to deal with a lot of merged cells, manually fitting each of the cell’s contents can be quite daunting.
 But in this article, you will get solutions for dealing with AutoFit Row Height now working for merged cells in Excel.

 1. Use an Updated Version of MS Excel (2010, 2013, 2016, 2019, 2021, 365 Versions)

-To demonstrate the AutoFit Row Height command not working against the merged cells in Excel, I am going to use the following dataset of Product Price List.
+To demonstrate the AutoFit Row Height command not working against the merged cells in Excel, I am going to use the following dataset of the Product Price List.

 Now, to apply the AutoFit Row Height command,